cajuncoding/GraphQL.AzureFunctionsProxy/README.md

         }
 ```

-### Enabling the Playground from AzureFunctions
+### Enabling the GraphQL IDE *(Banana Cake Pop)* via AzureFunctions
-1. To enable the Playground the Azure Function must be configured properly to serve all Web Assets dynamically
+1. To enable the GraphQL IDE *(Banana Cake Pop)* the Azure Function must be configured properly to serve all Web Assets dynamically
 for various paths, and the Middleware must be told what the AzureFunction path is via the Options configuration.

    - To do this, the HttpTrigger must be configured with wildcard matching on the path so that the Function will be bound